flrntdfr/du4.link/README.md

 # Introduction

 This is a plain HTML static URL shortener built with [Jekyll](https://jekyllrb.com).
+I give more details in [this blog post](https://blog.dufour.xyz/2021/du4.link).

 # How to use it